pacoita/layer-js-sampleapps/phonegap/README.md

 This sample app takes the existing AngularJS Sample App and updates it to work with Cordova.

 Demo is done using Android.
-Additional code is needed for IOS support.
+Additional work may be needed for IOS support.

 Demo is done using phonegap rather than cordova; it should be possible to replace every place where there is a `phonegap` command with a
 `cordova` command.

+## How to Run the Sample

+1. Run: sudo npm install phonegap -g
+2. Lookup your Google Project SENDER_ID from https://console.cloud.google.com/home/dashboard
+    * Make sure that you have enabled push notifications on https://console.cloud.google.com/home/dashboard
+    * Make sure to log into the Layer Developer Dashboard, Select your App, and select `Push`, and enter your Android push settings.
+3. Build the project with `npm run build -- MY-SENDER-ID`; this generates your `www` folder.
+4. Configure the phonegap plugin to use your SENDER ID: `phonegap plugin add phonegap-plugin-push --variable  SENDER_ID="YOUR_SENDER_ID"`
+5. Run: phonegap run android

 ## How to Build a Phonegap/Cordova App